Orzeł incident: Escape

-The crew of ORP Orzeł conspired to escape under the new command of its chief officer, Lieutenant Jan Grudziński, and its new first officer, Lieutenant Andzej Piasecki.
-This started with Grudziński's sabotage of the torpedo hoist on 16 September, preventing the Estonians from removing the six aft torpedoes.
-Since it was a Sunday, another could not be immediately acquired.
+The crew of ORP Orzeł conspired to escape under the new command of its chief officer, Lieutenant Jan Grudziński, and its new first officer, Lieutenant Andrzej Piasecki.
+That started with Grudziński's sabotage of the torpedo hoist on 16 September, which prevented the Estonians from removing the six aft torpedoes.
+Since it was a Sunday another could not be immediately acquired, and splicing the cable would have been a long job.
 Meanwhile, Boatswain Władysław Narkiewicz took a small boat around the harbour.
 Under the guise of fishing, he covertly measured the depth of the planned escape route.
 Another sailor sabotaged the submarine's mooring lines.
+The Soviet invasion of Poland commenced on 17 September.

-On 18 September 1939, at around 00:00h midnight, the portlights suffered an unexplained malfunction.
+On 18 September 1939, at around midnight, the portlights suffered an unexplained malfunction.
 Seizing the opportunity, Lieutenant Grudziński prepared the submarine for departure.
 The crew was forced to delay by the arrival of an Estonian officer.
-After a 30-minute inspection, he deemed nothing to be out of the ordinary and bid the Poles goodnight.
+After a 30 minute inspection, he deemed nothing to be out of the ordinary and bid the Poles goodnight.
 The crew resumed with their plans.
-Two Estonian guards at the dock were lured aboard and nonviolently taken prisoner, the lighting in the port was sabotaged and the mooring lines were cut with an axe.
+Two Estonian guards at the dock were lured aboard and non-violently taken prisoner, the lighting in the port was sabotaged and the mooring lines were cut with an axe.
 Both engines were started, and the submarine made her escape in the darkness.

 Estonian spotlights began sweeping the harbour from buildings to the quay until they finally found Orzeł.
 The Estonians opened fire with machine guns and light artillery, which damaged the conning tower.
 Heavier guns supposedly failed to open fire for fear of damaging other ships.
 At the mouth of the harbour, the submarine briefly ran aground on a sandbar but quickly managed to get free and escape to the Baltic Sea.